by Ellen Landauer

 Playing tug with your dog is frowned upon by nearly all conventional trainers.

 At the root of most training is FEAR of the true nature of dogs.
 Even 'kinder/gentler' methods, while they don't openly admit it, are contaminated with this fear.
 More forceful methods tell you that you need to prove to your dog that you are the 'Boss.'

-This counterproductive mindset puts owner and dog in an adversarial relationship.
-It erodes rather than building trust and cooperation.
+This counterproductive mindset pits owner and dog against each other in an adversarial relationship.
+It erodes - rather than building -trust and cooperation.

 When growing pups are most full of life, they are almost always disciplined.
 The treatment most pups are subjected to in the name of 'preventing behavior problems,' 'preventing aggression' and even house training has the exact opposite of its intended effect.